SUMMER DATES

 Write dialogue.

-Let your characters surprise you.
+Look for ways that your characters will surprise you.

 Write what scares you.